rempAut/PZ-ClothingUI/README.md

 If you have any issue or idea, feel free to create a ticket under [issues](https://github.com/rempAut/PZ-ClothingUI/issues)

 ## Options / configuration
-To be able to configure the mod, you need to install Mod Options mod https://steamcommunity.com/sharedfiles/filedetails/?id=2169435993&searchtext=mod+options
+To be able to configure the mod, you need to install [Mod Options mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2169435993).

 1. Start the game and enable the Options mod (Don't forget to enable it also on your save file)
 2. Load into Single Player Game